mparker-landt/Milestone_Project_1/README.md

 #### About Page
 - The About Page consists of an overall Orchestra, VIP People and Partner Group sections.
-- The Orchestra section shows the history and information of the Allegro Symphony Group since it's founding.
+- The Orchestra section shows the history and information of the Allegro Symphony Group since its founding.
 - The VIP people section consists of images and text information about people that make up the Allegro Symphony Group.
 - The Partner Group section consists of boxes that provide information about other websites.
-- Each Partner Group section box has a front face that shows a picture, on hover or tap this "flips" to provide a back face that has information and an ecternal link to the other group.
+- Each Partner Group section box has a front face that shows a picture, on hover or tap this "flips" to provide a back face that has information and an external link to the other group.

 ![Responsive screenshot](assets/images/readme/aboutpage.png)